jacksund/simmate/README.md

 <!-- REMOVED FOR NOW: Also, be sure attend [our monthly virtual workshop]() if you need help getting started. -->

 At the other end of the spectrum, we provide an extremely powerful toolbox and API for experts.
-Those familiar with the field can view Simmate as an alternative to the [Materials Project](https://materialsproject.org/) stack ([Atomate](https://github.com/hackingmaterials/atomate), [PyMatGen](https://github.com/materialsproject/pymatgen), [MatMiner](https://github.com/hackingmaterials/matminer), and [more](https://matsci.org/)), where we opperate under a very different coding philosphy. **Here, usability and readability are our top priortities.** We therefore distribute Simmate as an "all-in-one" package rather than many separate programs.
+Those familiar with the field can view Simmate as an alternative to the [Materials Project](https://materialsproject.org/) stack ([Atomate](https://github.com/hackingmaterials/atomate), [PyMatGen](https://github.com/materialsproject/pymatgen), [MatMiner](https://github.com/hackingmaterials/matminer), and [more](https://matsci.org/)), where we operate under a very different coding philosphy. **Here, usability and readability are our top priorities.** We therefore distribute Simmate as an "all-in-one" package rather than many separate programs.
 This includes a core material science toolkit, workflow management, database orm, and a website interface. **Simmate also focuses heavily on cloud-based storage**, which enables large scale collaborations and avoids researchers repeating calculations.
 To learn more about the different design choices made in Simmate compared to competing codes, read through our [comparisons and benchmarks page](https://github.com/jacksund/simmate/tree/main/benchmarks).

 ## Installation

-**Don't panic** if your new to coding and Python.
+**Don't panic** if you're new to coding and Python.
 When you're ready, head to our [tutorials](https://github.com/jacksund/simmate/tree/main/tutorials) where we teach you everything from the beginning.

-If you're confortable with Python, you can install Simmate with...
+If you're comfortable with Python, you can install Simmate with...
 ```
 conda install -c conda-forge simmate
 ```